 - Aggression: Many birds are aggressive and will drive intruders away from their territory, but hummingbirds can be among the fiercest birds.
 This is especially astonishing when their tiny size is taken into consideration.
 Many birders have observed hummingbirds successfully repelling much larger birds away from their preferred feeders and flowers, and these tiny birds will even attack other animals and humans.

-From their geographic distribution to their physical appearance to their behavior, there are many characteristics that make hummingbirds unique.
+From their geographic distribution to their physical appearance to their behavior, there are many qualities that make hummingbirds unique.
 Understanding what a hummingbird is can help birders better appreciate these avian jewels and make observing them even more enjoyable.